Artificial intelligence opportunities and challenges in business 1024x614

 Artificially intelligent software systems emulate human intelligence in one or more narrow ways.
 These systems can analyze data and proactively make recommendations.
 They can analyze and categorize objects, making decisions about what to do based on their results.
 And thanks to machine learning technologies, they can improve their decision-making skills over time—appearing to learn and become more intelligent as they work.

-Artificial Intelligence Opportunities and Challenges in Business
+Artificial Intelligence Technologies: Opportunities and Challenges in Business

 Opportunity #1: Unprecedented Insights through Data and Analytics